-In a small, remote village in upstate Quebec, things have changed.
+In a small, remote village in northern Quebec, things have changed.
 Locals are not the same anymore - their bodies are breaking down and they have turned against their loved ones.
-A handful of survivors goes hiding into the woods, looking for others like them.
+A handful ...
+Read allIn a small, remote village in northern Quebec, things have changed.
+Locals are not the same anymore - their bodies are breaking down and they have turned against their loved ones.
+A handful of survivors goes hiding in the woods, looking for others like them.In a small, remote village in northern Quebec, things have changed.
+Locals are not the same anymore - their bodies are breaking down and they have turned against their loved ones.
+A handful of survivors goes hiding in the woods, looking for others like them.

 So first, what works.
 The Zeds here generally look like people, with maybe a blood stain on their clothes or some similarly subtle indicator of a past violent encounter, as opposed to glowing eyes and blackened skin.
 It's an effective choice because it isn't always obvious just exactly who is and who isn't a zombie.
 Adding to that confusion, zombie behavior is also more low-key.
 When they are in full agro mode they scream a mostly human scream and charge at full sprint, but a great deal of the time their behavior is more complex.